apache/airflow/docs/apache-airflow/dag-run.rst

     airflow dags trigger --exec-date logical_date run_id

-The DAG Runs created externally to the scheduler get associated with the trigger’s timestamp and are displayed in the UI alongside scheduled DAG runs.
+The DAG Runs created externally to the scheduler get associated with the trigger's timestamp and are displayed in the UI alongside scheduled DAG runs.
 The logical date passed inside the DAG can be specified using the ``-e`` argument.
 The default is the current date in the UTC timezone.